Best Hiking Around Québec City

 Fall is often the most popular hiking season, both for the beauty of the colours and the absence of mosquitoes.
 Since the weather is cooler, be sure to bring warmer clothes and a raincoat.
 If you can go hiking during the week, do!
 With all the nine-to-fivers out for their fill of fresh air, the trails can get pretty busy on weekends.

 In winter, contrary to what you might think, you can often go hiking without snowshoes.
 If it hasn’t snowed in a few days, the snow on the trails will have been compacted by the previous days’ hikers.

 In spring, it’s best to wait a few weeks after the thaw before heading out into the forest.
 Most trails are in good hiking condition by mid-May.
 Bring a bottle of mosquito repellent.

 Hiking in the company of a guide allows you to explore the most beautiful areas without hassle, in addition to learning more about the local flora and fauna.
 From downtown, set off for the day on the most beautiful trails of Jacques-Cartier National Park with Quatre Natures.
-For the more experienced hikers, the various hiking packages over several days around Québec City with Québec Pure Experience are a must.

 How to Go Hiking Without a Car?

 If you don’t have a car, you can take a shuttle bus to Parc national de la Jacques-Cartier.
 It leaves from Québec’s city centre and takes you to the discovery and services centre right in the heart of the Jacques-Cartier Valley.
 Contact Quatre Natures to book a seat.